-9.3.4 Reconnection of cut-off accounts
+10.4 Reconnection of cut-off accounts

 The reconnections will be made within 12 hours after the full settlement is made.
+Payments made after working hours will only be reconnected the following date.

-12. BAD DEBT WRITE OFF
+11.BAD DEBT WRITE OFF

-- 12.1 The objective to write off irrecoverable debt is to have a debt book that does not reflect irrecoverable debt. - 12.2 Council's approval must be obtained to write off irrecoverable debt. - 12.3 In the submission to Council to write off debt Council must be provided with details of: - - 12.3.1 The debt collection procedures implemented to recover the debt; - 12.3.2 The reasons why the debt collection procedures were not successful and had to be abandoned; - 12.3.3 The debtor's financial position, if known; - 12.3.4 Reasons why the debt or a portion thereof is regarded as being irrecoverable Debt can be regarded as irrecoverable under the following circumstances: - a) Debt that was subjected to all the debt collection procedures provided for in this policy and still was unsuccessful to collect the debt and where the debt collection process had to be abandoned. - b) Debt of indigent debtors that cannot be collected after the implementation of the debt collection procedures applicable to indigent consumers provided for in this policy. - 12.3.5 Debt of deceased estates - a) Claims must have been submitted to the estate of the deceased. - b) The executor of the estate advised Council in writing that there are no funds in the estate. - 12.3.6 Debt of debtors who have emigrated
+- 11.1 The objective to write off irrecoverable debt is to have a debt book that does not reflect irrecoverable debt. - 11.2 Council's approval must be obtained to write off irrecoverable debt. - 11.3 In the submission to Council to write off debt Council must be provided with details of: - - 11.3.1 The debt collection procedures implemented to recover the debt; - 11.3.2 The reasons why the debt collection procedures were not successful and had to be abandoned; - 11.3.3 The debtor's financial position, if known; - 11.3.4 Reasons why the debt or a portion thereof is regarded as being irrecoverable Debt can be regarded as irrecoverable under the following circumstances: - a) Debt that was subjected to all the debt collection procedures provided for in this policy and still was unsuccessful to collect the debt and where the debt collection process had to be abandoned. - b) Debt of indigent debtors that cannot be collected after the implementation of the debt collection procedures applicable to indigent consumers provided for in this policy. - 11.3.5 Debt of deceased estates - a) Claims must have been submitted to the estate of the deceased. - b) The executor of the estate advised Council in writing that there are no funds in the estate. - 11.3.6 Debt of debtors who have emigrated

-13. PROVISION FOR CONSUMER DEBTORS IMPAIRMENT (POLICY AND METHODOLOGY)
+12. PROVISION FOR CONSUMER DEBTORS IMPAIRMENT (POLICY AND METHODOLOGY)

-- 13.1 The objective of the provision for bad debt is to make a realistic provision annually in the Revenue budget to cater for charges raised in terms of the budget that cannot be collected. - 13.2 The calculation of the provision for bad debt will be based on an extract of Council's debtors' book as at the last day of the financial year. - 13.3 Only debtors with positive balances will be considered for impairment - 13.4 The extract of Council's debtors' book must reflect detailed ageing of the debt within the following debt categories at a minimum: - a) Debt per service - b) Debt per type of debtor - 13.5 A provision for bad debt amount will be calculated in terms of debt per type of the consumer and per service and will be submitted to the Chief Financial officer for consideration of the provision amount to be included in the Revenue Budget. - 13.6 When calculating the provision for bad debt on consumer debtors at least the following must be identified: - a) The debt as per the following service groups must be identified: - i.
+- 12.1 The objective of the provision for bad debt is to make a realistic provision annually in the Revenue budget to cater for charges raised in terms of the budget that cannot be collected. - 12.2 The calculation of the provision for bad debt will be based on an extract of Council's debtors' book as at the last day of the financial year. - 12.3 Only debtors with positive balances will be considered for impairment - 12.4 The extract of Council's debtors' book must reflect detailed ageing of the debt within the following debt categories at a minimum: - a) Debt per service - b) Debt per type of debtor - 12.5 A provision for bad debt amount will be calculated in terms of debt per type of the consumer and per service and will be submitted to the Chief Financial officer for consideration of the provision amount to be included in the Revenue Budget. - 12.6 When calculating the provision for bad debt on consumer debtors at least the following must be identified: - a) The debt as per the following service groups must be identified: - i.
 Rates - ii.
 Electricity - iii.
 Refuse - iv.
 Other (These are consumer debtors that are not Rates, Electricity and Refuse) - b) The debt per the following debtors by customer classification must be identified: - i.
 Consumers - ii.
 Industrial/ commercial - iii.
 National and provincial government - c) Classification between exchange and non-exchange transactions for all services. - d) Account status either Active or Inactive. - e) Owner type either occupier or owner. - f) Ageing period as follows: Current (0 -30 days), 31 60 days, 61 90 days, 91 - 120 days, 121 - 365 days and >365 Days.